Our Team

 Therapy with me is real, human, and sometimes messy, while also offering space for growth, understanding, and connection.
 Your quirks, questions, and contradictions are welcome, and much of our work involves exploring the beliefs, stories, and emotions that shape how you relate to yourself and others.

-I hold an Associate Marriage and Family Therapist (AMFT) registration 158168, and an Associate Professional Clinical Counselor (APCC), registration 21093, in California and am supervised by Naomi Duffy, LCSW 117210, LMSW 109755.
+I hold an Associate Marriage and Family Therapist (AMFT) registration 158168, and an Associate Professional Clinical Counselor (APCC), registration 21093, in California and am supervised by Naomi Duffy, Licensed Clinical Social Worker (LCSW), 117210, Licensed Master Social Worker, (LMSW) 109755.

 LANELLE TERAN, ASW